ericwastaken/rabbit_hole/README.md

 For the above reasons, it's useful to run this utility in an interval mode.
 This way, the utility can run for a short period of time, clean up the bad messages, and then stop, allowing the other consumers to process the good messages without interference from this utility's consumer.

+## Developer Info

+There is a test directory with some tests as well as a Docker Compose to fire up a RabbitMQ server for testing.
+The tests are very simple and are not exhaustive.
+Tests create a handful of messages, some that will be dropped and some that will not, then a count of the messages in the queue is compared with an expectation.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE file](./LICENSE.md) for details.